-For more information on how Flexible Linking Plus can be used to structure TPD inside and outside superannuation, please see the 'Splitting TPD inside and outside superannuation with Flexible Linking Plus' section on pages 10 to 11.
+For more information on how Flexible Linking Plus can be used to structure TPD inside and outside superannuation, please see the 'Splitting TPD inside and outside superannuation with Flexible Linking Plus' section on page 11.

-- 22.2 The following conditions apply to the Super Plus TPD Benefit: - In the event of a TPD claim, we will first assess your claim under the any occupation TPD definition.
-If your claim does not meet the any occupation TPD definition, we will then assess your claim under the own occupation TPD definition. - There will only be one TPD Benefit payment under the Super Plus TPD Benefit (under the own occupation TPD definition) and the linked TPD Benefit (under the any occupation TPD definition).
+22.2 The following conditions apply to the Super Plus TPD Benefit:

+In the event of a TPD claim, we will first assess your claim under the any occupation TPD definition.
+If your claim does not meet the any occupation TPD definition, we will then assess your claim under the own occupation TPD definition.

+- There will only be one TPD Benefit payment under the Super Plus TPD Benefit (under the own occupation TPD definition) and the linked TPD Benefit (under the any occupation TPD definition).
 If the TPD Benefit is paid under the any occupation TPD definition, the linked Super Plus TPD Benefit ends.
-If the Super Plus TPD Benefit is paid in full under the own occupation TPD definition, the TPD Benefit is paid in full under the own occupation TPD definition, the TPD Benefit is paid in full under the own occupation TPD definition, the TPD Benefit ends. - All other conditions applying to the payment of TPD Benefits (as per section 9) apply to the Super Plus TPD Benefit.
+If the Super Plus TPD Benefit is paid in full under the own occupation TPD definition, the TPD Benefit ends. - All other conditions applying to the payment of TPD Benefits (as per section 9) apply to the Super Plus TPD Benefit.